Great Urban Race: Charity Partnerships

 Great Urban Race partners with St. Jude Children's Research Hospital on a national level.
 Participants are encouraged to register as St. Jude Heroes and raise funds for St. Jude Children's Research Hospital.
 Heroes that raise at least $250 are eligible for race day prizes.
 A St. Jude representative is present at each race and determines fundraising totals.

 Red Frog Events donates an additional $10 for every person who registers as a St. Jude Hero and commits to raising funds for St. Jude Children's Research Hospital.
-2009 was the first year Great Urban Race partnered with St. Jude and since then, Red Frog Events and Great Urban Race has raised over $300,000 for St. Jude Children's Research Hospital.
+2009 was the first year Great Urban Race partnered with St. Jude and since then, Red Frog Events and Great Urban Race have raised over $300,000 for St. Jude Children's Research Hospital.

 Great Urban Race also pairs with local philanthropic organizations at each event.
 One clue at each race requires participants to donate a needed item to a local charity.
 Past charities have included Ronald McDonald House, food banks, and shelters.

 Championship Race

-The Championship Race consists of two parts: a preliminary race from 9am-1pm and the Elite Eight race which is from 2pm-5pm.
-The top eight teams compete in the Elite Eight race which consists of intricate clues throughout the designated city.
+The Championship Race consists of two parts: a preliminary race from 9 a.m. to 1 p.m. and the Elite Eight race which is from 2 p.m.to 5 p.m.
+The top eight teams compete in the Elite Eight race, which consists of intricate clues throughout the designated city.
 The top team from the Elite Eight race wins a prize of $10,000.

 Afterwards, Red Frog Events hosts a post-race party for all participants in the city where the race is held.